Hypothesis Testing (cont...)

-|Alternative Hypothesis (Ha):||Undertaking seminar class has an effect on students' performance.|
+|Alternative Hypothesis (HA):||Undertaking seminar class has a positive effect on students' performance.|

 Depending on how you want to "summarize" the exam performances will determine how you might want to write a more specific null and alternative hypothesis.
 For example, you could compare the mean exam performance of each group (i.e., the "seminar" group and the "lectures-only" group).
 This is what we will demonstrate here, but other options include comparing the distributions, medians, amongst other things.
 As such, we can state:

 |Null Hypotheses (H0):||The mean exam mark for the "seminar" and "lecture-only" teaching methods is the same in the population.|

 |Alternative Hypothesis (HA):||The mean exam mark for the "seminar" and "lecture-only" teaching methods is not the same in the population.|

 Now that you have identified the null and alternative hypotheses, you need to find evidence and develop a strategy for declaring your "support" for either the null or alternative hypothesis.
 We can do this using some statistical theory and some arbitrary cut-off points.
 Both these issues are dealt with next.